davidmarkclements/whistle-stop-workshop/4-mocking-post-routes/readme.md

 * Select the "Electronics" category
 * Fill out all three fields and click "Add"
 * Note that a new item is added
-* Refresh the page, select "Eletronics" - note how the added item is still there
+* Refresh the page, select "Electronics" - note how the added item is still there
 * Check the server log output, there should be a POST request to `/electronics`